As seen in:

 Think about this for a moment.
 How many times are you guilty of skimming over an unnecessarily long work email?

 Well, spare a thought for recruiters.
 They’re faced with piles of resumes every day, some interesting, some not so much.
-So it should come as no surprise that according to TheLadders, recruiters take an average of six seconds to scan a resume.
+So it should come as no surprise that according to TheLadders, recruiters take an average of seven seconds to scan a resume.

 So, how do you grab their attention in those six seconds?